Groep-zefe/Rush-Hour-Groep-sefe/README.md

 ## Specifics

 Running this program not only gives an output in the terminal, but also creates a csv-file in the 'solutions' tab of this project.
-For the random and archive algorithm, a csv-file is created every time a solution is found that represents the fewest amount of moves needed to solve the board.
-For the Breadth First algorithm, a csv-file is created only once for every time you run the needed command in the terminal.
-Furthermore the program stops for the Breadth First algorithm as soon as a solution has been found, this is different for the random and archive algorithm however.
-Running this algorithm results in the program constantly trying to solve the game again, looking for faster solutions.
-It can only be stopped using a keyboard interrupt in the terminal.
+The csv-file displays the moves made for the particular boards that has been solved.
+The first line in the file displays which car is being moved for each move, which direction it went (either 1 or -1) and the amount of moves it took to solve the board.
+The next lines display the letter the car represents as well as the move that was made.

+*Random and Archive algorithm*

+When running the random and archive algorithm the terminal displays the amount of